 Re-connecting people in Lincolnshire with their heritage in a meaningful and creative way is needed to justify the continued collection, curation and presentation of heritage, so that is effective in encouraging responsible guardianship of heritage, building social capital within communities, and ensuring this resource reflects, meets and advances contemporary interests, needs and aspirations.
 The issue of how best to achieve these aims for rural heritage affects areas well beyond Lincolnshire and also reflects the wider ‘crisis of identity’ affecting British citizenship.

-The ‘Our Lincolnshire’ initiative has involved undertaking and analyzing a programme of structured creative public engagement to ensure that that the future form and nature of the collections development strategy for Lincolnshire will be firmly rooted in the interests and aspirations of residents and visitors.
+‘Our Lincolnshire’ involved undertaking and analyzing a programme of structured creative public engagement to ensure that that the future form and nature of the collections development strategy for Lincolnshire will be firmly rooted in the interests and aspirations of residents and visitors.

 - Heritage Survey: The survey was open between late January and early May 2016 – our thanks to everyone who has contributed to this.
 Results and analysis will be available soon.

-- My Lincolnshire Collection: Curate your own collection of 10 objects from a selection of 100 via our web app.
+- My Lincolnshire Collection: A chance to curate your own collection of 10 objects from a selection of 100 via our web app.

-- Cricket in Lincolnshire: Find out more about the history and heritage of cricket in Lincolnshire.
+- Cricket in Lincolnshire: Research into the history and heritage of cricket in Lincolnshire.

-- Performing Heritage in Lincolnshire: New performances have taken place exploring your thoughts on Lincolnshire’s heritage – developed and performed with community volunteers.
+- Performing Heritage in Lincolnshire: New performances exploring thoughts about Lincolnshire’s heritage – developed and performed with community volunteers.

 - Who’s who?
 Find out more about the Our Lincolnshire project team here.